 Certain of the committees of our Board also oversee the management of the Company's risk that falls within such committee's areas of responsibility.
 In performing this function, each committee has full access to management, as well as the ability to engage advisors.
-Our Chief Financial Officer and/or our Chief Accounting Officer periodically provides reports to the Audit Committee and is responsible for identifying, evaluating and implementing risk management controls and methodologies to address any identified risks.
+Our Chief Financial Officer periodically provides reports to the Audit Committee and is responsible for identifying, evaluating and implementing risk management controls and methodologies to address any identified risks.
 In connection with its risk management role, our Audit Committee meets privately with representatives from our independent registered public accounting firm.
 The Audit Committee, as part of its responsibilities, oversees the Company's significant financial and operational risk exposures, including but not limited to accounting matters, liquidity and credit risks, corporate tax positions, insurance coverage, and cash investment strategy and results.
 The Audit Committee is also responsible for overseeing the management of risks relating to the performance of the Company's internal audit function (if required) and its independent registered accounting firm, as well as the Company's systems of internal controls and disclosure controls and procedures.
 Audit committee responsibilities also include oversight of cybersecurity risk management, and, to that end, the committee typically meets at least annually with both IT and business personnel responsible for cybersecurity risk management and receives periodic reports from the head of cybersecurity risk management, as well as incidental reports as matters arise.
 The Compensation Committee is responsible for overseeing the Company's major compensation-related risk exposures, including risks related to executive compensation and overall compensation and benefit strategies, plans, arrangements, practices and policies.
-The Nominating and Corporate Governance Committee oversees the Company's major legal compliance risk exposures, including the company's procedures and any related policies with respect to risk assessment and risk management.
-The Science and Technology Committee assists and advises the Board with respect to scientific research and development matters.
-These committees provide regular reports to the full Board.
+The Nominating and Corporate Governance Committee oversees the Company's major legal compliance risk exposures, including the company's procedures and any related policies with re